Twice: Impact and legacy

-Twice have been well received in South Korea, ranking second in the top ten artists of the Gallup Korea survey for three consecutive years, making them the highest-ranking Korean group in 2016 and 2017, and the highest-ranking girl group in 2018.
+Twice have been well received in South Korea, deemed a "major force" in the industry, and called the "undisputed leader among idol girl groups", they ranked second in the top ten artists of the Gallup Korea survey for three consecutive years, making them the highest-ranking Korean group in 2016 and 2017, and the highest-ranking girl group in 2018.
 Since 2016, members regularly have placed in the top 20 of Gallup Korea's annual poll of the nation's favorite idols.
 In 2017, Twice was included in Forbes Korea Power Celebrity at third overall and first among recording artists.
 They entered within the top ten of the list again ranking third in 2018, and ninth in 2020.
 Twice has also been recognized for their brand recognition and marketing power, having topped the "Girl Group Brand Power Ranking" published by the Korean Corporate Reputation Research Institute several times.
 The group's success and domestic popularity was key in the rise of JYP Entertainment's stock, which increased in value by a factor of seven in less than three years; since the group's debut in 2015, prices rose from ₩4,500 to ₩31,400 in 2018.
 The group is also credited as among the key reasons for a significant increase in JYP Entertainment's market cap, from ₩1.33 trillion in 2021 to ₩2.24 trillion in 2022.
 During the 2017 South Korean presidential election, then-candidate Moon Jae-in from the Democratic party and candidate Yoo Seong-min from the Bareun party both used Twice's song "Cheer Up" with modified lyrics as their campaign jingles.